 \subsection{Model settings}

-In this section, we use simulated examples to demonstrate the finite sample performance of the proposed \textit{robust proxy-regressed} method and compare it with existing ones.
-Throughout this section, we respectively specify five factors ($K=5$) and five characteristics, and the sample size is $N=50, \ T=100$.
-More results based on different sample sizes ($N=100, \ T=50$ and $N=100, \ T=100$) are presented in Appendix \ref{App_B}, and the results are very similar.
+We use simulated examples to demonstrate the finite sample performance of the proposed method, which is denoted by SPCA (\textit{smoothed PCA}), and compare it with SPCA-LS (which uses $\widetilde\bSigma$, the least-squares based smoothed PCA, described in Section \ref{Sieve_LS}) and the benchmark PCA.
+We set $N=40, \ T=100$ and $K=5$.
+The supplementary material contains additional simulation results under other $N$ and $T$ combinations, as well as the case of serially dependent data.
+The findings are similar.

-The sieve basis is chosen as the additive Fourier basis with $J=5$.
-As discussed in Section \ref{sec: choose}, the tuning parameter $\alpha_T$ in the Huber loss is of form $\alpha_T=C\sqrt{\frac{T}{\log(NJ)}}$.
-We selected the constant $C$ by the 5 fold cross validation.